ulflulfl/homeautomation/esphome/ESP_init.md

 ![esphome_configuration_created.png](images/esphome_configuration_created.png)

-The install will first compile the firmware, downloads it to the ESP and then shows inital log output from the ESP (this will take a minute or two)
+The install will first compile the firmware, downloads it to the ESP and then shows initial log output from the ESP (this will take a minute or two)

 ![esphome_bootlog.png](images/esphome_bootlog.png)